Diagnosing and treating Attention-Deficit/Hyperactivity Disorder (ADHD or ADD), Burnaby, BC

 Well, I think I have ADHD.
 Where do we start?

-How do you know I have ADHD and not something else?
-I understand a lot of people get diagnosed with ADHD who don't really have ADHD
+How do i know i have adhd and not something else? i understand a lot of people get diagnosed with adhd who don't have adhd?

 What would a treatment plan for an adult with ADHD look like?

 Once a diagnosis of ADHD is made and we have enough information to understand how ADHD impacts you we develop an intervention plan.
 We meet an average of eight times, using a combination of psycho-educational (teaching) and weekly consultation to get you off on a program you can continue on your own.
-Here is a general outline of the meetings and intervention schedule I often use.
-Over 8 consecutive meetings we will likely discuss immediate uses you are having, and spend part of the time discussing these following topics:
+There are a number of different ways we might approach this, but "psychoeducation" and skill-training is always part of the process.

 Session 1 Review of assessment results; Overview of the ADHD program; Discussion of involvement of family and work mates